-Learn everything you need to know about using American Express Currency Exchange.
+Learn everything you need to know about using AMEX in this American Express Currency Exchange Australia Review.

 Founded in 1850, the company is best known for its credit card, charge card, and traveler's cheque businesses.

 BusinessWeek cited American Express as the 22nd most valuable brand in the world, estimating the brand to be worth US$14.97 billion.
 Fortune magazine has also previously ranked Amex as one of the top 20 Most Admired Companies in the World.

 - American Express Currency Exchange (AMEX) has a reasonable number of locations across Australia including 4 stores in the Sydney CBD

 - Their exchange rates are better than the banks but they are not the absolute cheapest option

 - AMEX sometimes offer specials and other interesting products such as the Return Rate Guarantee

 - Use our comparison table to compare foreign exchange rates, fees and services of other providers.